AlexanderMoerseburg/BulkRNASeq/README.md

 The pipeline uses edgeR and BBmap.
 More tools and more options are being added to the pipeline.

+Edit the config file, choose if you have pair or single reads.
+Edit the treatment.tsv and control.tsv to have your treatments and control names.

+Edit your reference.
+Use Makefile to pull the reference if needed (See below).

-To run the pipeline, edit the config file to match your sample names, your reference genome then:
+Once you edit the config file to match your needs, then:

     snakemake -jn